robertangeles/repo-ai-prompts/write-culinary-recipe.md

    <number_person>{{NUMBER_PERSON}}</number_person>
    <dietary>{{DIETARY}}</dietary>

-4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type and dietary with a unique flavor profile that perfectly balances the five tastes.
-Simulate a debate between three opposing Chef de Cuisine and synthesize their views.
+4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type, recipe_type, and dietary with a unique flavor profile and texture that perfectly balances the five tastes.
+Simulate a debate between three opposing Chef de Cuisine who belong to the top 0.1% and synthesize their views.
 The recipe should include:
    - A creative name for the dish.
 Absolutely do not use these words "infused, harmony, sphere".
    - Ensure every component of the dish type is present.
 Reflect what these components are before developing the recipe.
-   - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius) and estimated cost of ingredients in Australian dollar (AUD$) with two decimal places.
+   - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius).
    - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
    - Every recipe will be gluten free.
 You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.

 5. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
-   - Brief and clear
+   - Detailed and clear
-   - Complete and easy to understand
+   - Easy to understand
-   - Breakdown the recipe and preparation for stocks in a separate section STOCK.
+   - Breakdown the recipe and preparation for stocks in a separate section [STOCK].
    - Include any alternative techniques that can be used to achieve similar results
    - Provide estimated time for each step